alice708/musicrack/README.md

 - Then on the left sidebar under Data you can click of Albums, Artists or Songs to view them.
 - Clicking on a specific Artist lets you edit it and it's Albums
 - Clicking on a specific Album lets you edit it and it's Songs
-- Within each data page there is a search bar that searches based on information in all coloumns.
+- Within each data page there is a search bar that searches based on information in all columns.
 - You can also add items (using the +Add button) and delete items (using the Action dropdown menu)
 - Deleting an Album deletes all songs belonging to it.
 - Deleting an Artist deletes all Albums belonging to it (and therefore all songs belonging to the Artist).